pauldog/imagemerger/readme.md

-You can run this in Binder
+You can run this in the cloud:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pauldog/imagemerger/master)